neumino/neumino.github.io/movies.md

-### Polar
+### Velvet Buzzsaw
-*Released on 2019-01-25, vote average 6.3*
+*Released on 2019-02-01, vote average 5.8*

-When a retiring assassin realizes that he is the target of a hit, he winds up back in the game going head to head with a gang of younger, ruthless killers.
+Big money artists and mega-collectors pay a high price when art collides with commerce.
+After a series of paintings by an unknown artist are discovered, a supernatural force enacts revenge on those who have allowed their greed to get in the way of art.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/oMHwRal-AR8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/XdAR-lK43YU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>